rafabkny/rafabkny/README.md

 ### Hi there 👋,
 I am Rafael (aka Configutron), the best Product Management Generalist you probably haven't met yet.
 Feel free to say hello.
 My happy place is the part of the development cycle where I get to work with developers and turn product requirements turn into usable features.

+YES!
+I know WE ALL LIVE for the moment we get to SHIP TO PRODUCTION!!!
+But do you love the painful process of getting there?</br>
+I DO :rage1: (don't judge me)

 <p>
   <b>Code Stacks</b></br>